Summer Steelhead Fishing Michigan

 Eli from SBS Outdoor Action with a nice steelhead caught on a Lake Michigan Pier.
 Click the image to watch the video.

-Anglers will start catching Summer run steelhead out from the river mouths and off the piers starting in June.
+Anglers will start catching Summer run steelhead out from the river mouths and off the piers starting in May and June.

 This can be a good spot for summer steelhead anytime from June to October.